WHOIGit/ifcb-data-sharer/README.md

 Usage: ifcb-file-watcher <directory_to_watch> <user_name> <dataset_name>
 ```

-Once the script is executed, it will continue to monitor the specified data directory for any new files.
+Once the script is executed, it will sync all existing files and then continue to monitor the specified data directory for any new files.
 To keep it running when you exit your terminal session you need to start it as a background process.

 Use the following command to start it as a background process and save the process PID into a local file.
 You can use this PID to kill the ifcb-file-watcher process if needed.
 You can also monitor the script output in the `ifcb-file-watcher.log` file.